lubusIN/dummynator/README.md

 ![Plugin Screenshot](https://raw.githubusercontent.com/lubusIN/dummynator/master/.wordpress-org/screenshot-1.gif)

->**Disclaimer:** Experimental plugin to extend gutenberg.
-Have any suggestion feel free to send a PR or [open an issue](https://github.com/lubusIN/dummynator/issues).
+>**Disclaimer:** Experimental plugin that helps you extend gutenberg.
+If you have any suggestions, feel free to send a PR or [open an issue](https://github.com/lubusIN/dummynator/issues).

 ## Roadmap

 - More features & options

-If you have any suggestions/feature request that you would like to see in the upcoming releases , feel free to let us know in the [issues section](https://github.com/lubusIN/dummynator/issues)
+If you have any suggestions/feature request that you would like to see in the upcoming releases, feel free to let us know in the [issues section](https://github.com/lubusIN/dummynator/issues)

 ## Installation